coderGirlSu/CA-Full-Stack-App/README.md

 The client side part of the application is hosted on Netlify.
 This consists of CSS, HTML, Frontend libraries together with the web app developed using React.

 The client communicates over HTTP requests to an Express backend running on an AWS EC2 instance.
 Requests are authenticated against Firebase running in Google Cloud.
-Once authenticated, data is retrieved from the database using Mongoose to create a abstraction model of the data.
+Once authenticated, data is retrieved from the database using the Mongoose library to create a abstraction model of the data.

 The database is hosted in MongoDB's Atlas.
 It consists of a DB cluster containing 3 databases.
-One primary and two secondary servers to redundancy.
+One primary and two secondary servers for redundancy.

 ![R3](docs/diagrams/Detailed%20architecture%20diagram.png)